Ayasser/Notification/README.md

 * Dynamic notifications and sms template.
 * User can create template and send it to user or group of users.
+* Temaplate example : " Hi [customer] , Thanks for registration."
+ [cutomer] will replace by each customer name.

 ## Environment setup